hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

-India will be raised, not with the power of the flesh, but with the power of the spirit; not with the flag of destruction, but with the flag of peace and love, the garb of the Sannyâsin; not by the power of wealth, but by the power of the begging bowl.
+India will be raised, not with the power of the flesh, but with the power of the spirit; not with the flag of destruction, but with the flag of peace and love, the garb of the Sannyāsin; not by the power of wealth, but by the power of the begging bowl.
 Say not that you are weak.
 The spirit is omnipotent.
 Look at that handful of young men called into existence by the divine touch of Ramakrishna's feet.
 They have preached